hexaxsoftwares/houx.js/README.md

 ### 1. Introduction

-Houx is a sleek and powerful JavaScript framework designed with the target of enhancing productivity, speedy and efficient workflow while building web applications.
+Houx is a sleek and powerful JavaScript framework designed with the target of enhancing productive, speedy and efficient workflow while building web applications.
 It provides you with a flexible and intuitive API for creating interactive user interfaces leveraging a declarative syntax.

-Houx is a framework where creativity meets efficiency.

 This guide isn't just about syntax and functions; it's a journey into a mindset that unleashes your creative potential and accelerates your web development skills.